Sitharajerry/Automatidata_NYC_TLC_Analysis_with_Python/3_Statistical_Review_and_AB_Testing/Readme.md

 - **Group A:** Required to pay by credit card.
 - **Group B:** Required to pay in cash.

-The team then compared the `total_amount` between the two groups using a two-sample t-test.
+I then compared the `total_amount` between the two groups using a two-sample t-test.

 ### Details
 **Steps Conducted in the A/B Test:**